How to Build a Perfectly Secure Fintech Application

 - Secure and encrypted data transmission

-There is a host of SaaS architectures that will provide some of these things, but discussing your needs with a reputable fintech developer/development team will provide more customization and suggestions/recommendations about things you may not have considered.
+There is a host of SaaS architectures that will provide some of these things, but consulting with a reputable fintech development team can provide you with valuable insight and suggestions/recommendations about things you may not have considered otherwise.

 You may not know how to build a secure fintech application.
-But you know what you want it to do.
-It is up to a developer to translate that into a piece of software that includes all of the security architecture you need.
+What you do know is what you want it to do.
+It is up to developers to translate that into a piece of software that includes all of the security architecture you need.

 Define the Data Protection Controls You Need